Identify Your Flood Risk

 Flood risks change over time.
 Water flow and drainage patterns can change dramatically due to environmental changes, land use, and other forces.
 Consequently, the likelihood of flooding can also change.
 However, older flood hazard maps may not reflect these changes.
 Based on new digital mapping techniques, detailed, reliable, and current information on county and local community flood hazards is now available on updated flood hazard maps.
 These new preliminary flood maps present a better picture of areas most likely to be affected by flooding and provide a better foundation for making important building, land use, and flood insurance decisions.

 Property owners need to know how the flood risk for their property may have changed.
 FEMA provides a mapping tool specifically for this mapping project, known as the El Paso Map Change Viewer, that will show which areas on the new preliminary flood map have increased in flood risk and which ones have decreased.
-The following are simplified instructions for using the Viewer; for more detailed instructions, download the El Paso Map Change Viewer Fact Sheet.
+The following are simplified instructions for using the Viewer; for more detailed instructions, download the El Paso Map Change Viewer Fact Sheet. - (Spanish Version)

 Follow the steps below to review flood changes in your area.
 This tool functions best in Mozilla Firefox, Google Chrome, or Apple Safari browsers on your computer.